GramAddict/docs/configuration.md

 - **Unsuccessful Interaction**: Any profile that was opened, but not actioned (e.g. like or follow) for a particular **source**

 - **Total Interactions**: Number of profiles with **successful interactions** or **unsuccessful interactions** across all **sources**
-- **Total Successful Interactions**: Number of profiles with **successful interactions** with across all **sources**
+- **Total Successful Interactions**: Number of profiles with **successful interactions** across all **sources**
 - **Other "Total" Limits**: Number of *item* done, across all **sources**

 ## Limit Logic

 When honoring limits, the bot uses the following priority:

-- **Total Interactions or Total Successful Interactions**:  If either of these are met, the current run will stop without interating through any additional sources.
+- **Total Interactions or Total Successful Interactions**:  If either of these are met, the current run will stop without interacting through any additional sources.
 If no repeat is enabled, the script will stop.
 - **Total *Type* Limit**: If a total *type* limit is met, no more of that *type* will be done.
 If possible, the bot will continue running.
 - **Individual Limits (e.g. interaction-count, unfollow, follow)**: If the limit is met, but the total limits are not met, the bot will continue on another source (if possible) or possibly continue until the other individual limits are met.